 Death really stinks, doesn’t it?
 I can remember the first time I smelled that smell.
 A mouse – or some animal – had died in the wall of the apartment where I was living.
 After a few days the stench was unbearable.
 I called the landlord, and he just laughed at me.
 “It’ll go away in a while,” he said.
 “Just live with it.”

 And that is what we have to do with death, isn’t it?
 Just live with it.
 We can’t make it go away, and we can’t avoid it.
-You may have been following the growing death toll from Corona virus infections.
-I think most people have given up trying to compare COVID-19 victims with the number of deaths from influenza.
-It just gets too depressing.
+You may have followed the growing death toll from Corona virus infections from March 2020 until ….
+I think most people gave up trying to compare COVID-19 victims with the number of deaths from influenza within a few months.
+It just was too depressing.

 But the truth is that, as David Lose notes, “the death rate in my community is the same as yours: one per person and 100%.”
 Yet, even though we know we are all mortal, death takes us by surprise.
 Even when we know a loved one is nearing the end, that end often comes as a shock.